Staying organized in the garden is important, and ever year, I tell myself I’m going to do a better job of keeping things neat and orderly.

 …and every year I fail.
 But this year is different!
 Because I’ve been feeling crafty…

 And because I can’t remember what I put where without referring back to my garden layout sketches.

-Handpainted Garden Plant Markers
+Acrylic Tile Garden Plant Markers

 - Paint brushes

 - Acrylic Paint Outdoor paint will last longer, but isn’t necessary

 - Sticks or pieces of wood for stakes